Risks & opportunities

 Operational risks

 We constantly apply optimizations in our operations, such as mechanization in our warehouse.
 As a result, our dependency on technology increases.
 The impact of disruptions also increases, for instance in our automated picking process.
-To minimize the chance of this happening, we have identified our critical operations and risks.
-This allows us to minimize the odds of a disruption and the downtime that follows.
-At the same time, we optimized how quickly we can restore our operations.
+To minimize the chance of this happening, we review our critical operations, dependencies on suppliers, and continuity and fallback procedures.
+For each, we identify our critical operations and risks.
+This allows us to minimize the odds of a disruption and the downtime that would follow.
+At the same time, we optimize how quickly we can restore our operations.

 Stock management risks come in 2 categories: excess stock and insufficient stock.
 To minimize both, we use algorithms that calculate the expected sales patterns every day, which we align our purchasing activities to.
 This way, we can order the optimal number of products at all times and closely monitor our stock health.
-Our recent expansions have led us to increase our stock levels.
-While this does increase the risk of excess stock, it also allows us to improve availability and increase sales.
+With our increased efforts in exclusive brand products, this became even more important in 2024.
+Simultaneously, we have enhanced the algorithms and forecasts on stock levels to further decrease risks of future excess and insufficient stock.

 Finance & reporting risk

 Our operations are financed by our operating cash flow, a negative working capital, and reinvestment of our profits.
-Because we continuously improve our underlying debtor management, stock management, and treasury processes, we are always able to meet our payment obligations.
-Operating in the energy supply business includes related sourcing risks, collateral risks, and credit risk on suppliers.
-We continually monitor our exposure and liquidity to minimize the risk and have sufficient cash and credit lines available.
+Thanks to our underlying debtor management, stock management, and treasury processes, we are always able to meet our payment obligations.
+We consistently monitor our exposure and liquidity to minimize the risk and have sufficient cash and credit lines available.
+Operating in the energy supply business includes related sourcing risks, collateral risks, and credit risks on suppliers.
+We manage these risks through strong monitoring and scenario planning, and they are further mitigated by our strong cash position.

 Compliance risk

-We continue to grow and expand into other countries and markets, such as Germany and the Dutch energy market.
-Additionally, we continue to develop our private-label brands.
-As a result, there is an increasing amount of legislation we need to adhere to.
-We want to ensure our full compliance with all (announced) governing legislation, simply because it is the right thing to do.
+We continue to grow and expand in other countries and markets, such as Germany and the Dutch energy market.
+Additionally, we continue to develop our exclusive brands.
+As a result, there is an increasing amount of existing legislation we need to adhere to.
+At the same time, we want to ensure our full compliance with all future governing legislation, such as the NIS2, European AI Act, and CSRD.

 We have a zero-tolerance approach to bribery, corruption, fraud, and any other form of (illegal) misconduct.
-This is strongly highlighted in our code of conduct and other internal guidelines, which are made available to every Coolbluer.
+This is strongly highlighted in our code of conduct and other guidelines.
 We also offer mandatory training courses that are geared to the relevant legislation within departments.
 This further ensures our consistent compliance.

 Enhancement of our risk management system